Stokes was unbeaten on 135 with last man Leach for company

 Jofra Archer came up to bat, building a partnership with Stokes that earned England 25 runs.
 Pattinson dealt a maiden over with Archer on strike, following which Stokes came on board and hit a four, keeping England hanging in the game.

 A few overs later, Archer was caught out on a delivery by Lyon, leaving England at 286/8.
-This looked like the beginning of the end for England, as Stuart Broad came on to face just two balls before going out on an lbw by Pattinson.
+This marked the beginning of the end for England, as Stuart Broad came on to face just two balls before going out on an lbw by Pattinson.

 This left England with just Stokes and Leach to keep alive dreams of an Ashes victory.